 After a while, the car stopped at another house, where the friend-with-broken-moped’s friend lived.
-He had another moped, which we borrowed and this time, we made it all the way to my hotel.
+He had another moped, which we borrowed and this time, we made it all the way to my hotel (Koh Yao Yai Village).
 I offered to pay friend-of-new-friend for his assistance, but he refused, so I thanked him for his kindness and he drove off.

 Now I know some of you might think: “What was she thinking?
 Accepting a ride with a stranger??” but this guy (and his friend) just seemed so thoroughly nice, and I never had any second thoughts.

 Through the years I have developed a gut feeling, which I rely on 100%.
-Some might call it intuition, while others might call it “getting old and suspicious”.
+Some might call it intuition, while others might say it’s just “getting old and suspicious”.
 No matter what, that gut feeling has managed to keep me out of trouble for as long as I have been traveling solo, and that very same gut feeling said that this guy was all right.
 That he was just being friendly.

 How to get to Koh Yao Yai from Phuket Airport: